TAGS: Divorce, Family Law

 • The spouses must have lived apart for at least one year

 You will need to file a complaint and serve it along with a summons on your spouse.
 They will have 30 days to respond.
 Then, your divorce attorney will help you develop a divorce agreement.
-If you cannot agree about the essential elements of your divorce, the court will decide for you.
+If you cannot agree on the essential elements of your divorce, the court will decide for you.
 Your divorce will be finalized at a hearing, where you will answer questions about your intentions and understanding.

 Ending a Marriage by Annulment